Augusta's Waterfront:The Savannah River

 In 1736, James Oglethorpe founded the city of Augusta due to the navigable ease of the river.
 This allowed for transportation inland and between the Savannah Port either by boat or horse.
 Since the addition of the Augusta Canal in 1845, the Savannah River has continued to provide a means of industry and growth for the city.

 Fun Fact: The Savannah River, one of Georgia’s longest and largest waterways, defines most of the boundary between Georgia and South Carolina.

-Today, Augustans still use the river for outdoor activities and family fun.
-It’s a great place to kayak or paddle board – and you may even get to lay eyes on a belted kingfisher or a pie-billed grebe as you float down the river.
-You can rent a kayak for the day from Escape Outdoors.
-The Patriot Riverboat also offers tours down the river so you can spend more time watching wildlife.
+Today, Augustans and visitors still use the river for outdoor activities and family fun.
+It’s a great place to kayak or paddle board – and you may even get to lay eyes on a belted kingfisher or a pied-billed grebe as you float down the river.
+You can rent a kayak or jet ski to spend more time on the Savannah River.